 Here is a rough idea of how long it will take to use the NEMS model to answer your energy questions.
 Of course, the timeframe will vary according to the specific requirements of your project.

-- A project with a narrow focus and not requiring model customization could take as little as a week or two.
+- A project with a narrow focus and not requiring changes to the model structure could take as little as two to three weeks.

 - A project with a narrow focus and requiring only minor model changes could take as few as six weeks.